 "The Mark of Calth" is becoming one for the Ultramarines, essentially becoming their version of Never forget.

-Artifact Title - While the Warhammer part of the title was already an artifact around the 2nd edition of the tabletop game, in the context of the Horus Heresy series, the 40,000 part of the title becomes one as well, as it takes place around 30,000 AD.
+Artifact Title: While the Warhammer part of the title was already an artifact around the 2nd edition of the tabletop game, in the context of the Horus Heresy series, the 40,000 part of the title becomes one as well, as it takes place around 30,000 AD.

 It is mentioned Bear will get one after Prospero Burns.

 Awesomeby Analysis: The Ultramarines have this as their hat, in addition to ruthless efficiency and peerless discipline.
-But especially Sergeant Thiel who recognises that bladed weapons and flames work better against Daemons because of their ritual significance, and also works out the ingress points on his ship that the Word Bearers would use.
+Sergeant Thiel recognises that bladed weapons and flames work better against Daemons because of their ritual significance, and also works out the ingress points on his ship that the Word Bearers would use.

 Axe Crazy: Angron has "butcher's nails" implants in his skull that drive him with constant pain and aggressive urges.
 This coupled with his perpetual anguish over how the Emperor basically made him watch his best friends die, makes him utterly incapable of relating to (relatively) normal human beings.
 This coupled again with how the Nails keep him from any restive sleep further contributes to his insanity, and the combined exhaustion is slowly killing him.
 Nevertheless, the World Eaters willingly take the same horrible implants (a much, much less severe version, of course) in order to gain an insight to their Primarch's character and to better relate to him.
 In essence, they seek kinship with their father by breaking themselves on the same anvil upon which he was shattered.
 It's quite beautiful, in a twisted way...

 Awful Truth: In The First Heretic, Lorgar and the Word Bearers discover the "Primordial Truth" of Chaos, where Ingethel says that those who accept the Chaos Gods will be taken into their power, while those who reject them will be cast out and eaten by daemons, and that the Emperor created the Imperial Truth to deny Chaos and damn humanity to stagnation.
-Just one problem: Ingethel was lying.In Deliverance Lost when a Word Bearers ship pulled into the Warp by the Raven Guard, the crew, both human and Word Bearer, gets eaten by daemons.
-The Chaos Gods literally don't care what happens to those who worship them.
+There's just one problem: Ingethel was lying.In Deliverance Lost when a Word Bearers ship is pulled into the Warp by the Raven Guard, the crew, both human and Word Bearer, are eaten by daemons.
+The Chaos Gods don't care what happens to those who worship them.

 I am the Storm's Blade, I am Justice, I am Defiance and I am the Oath Keeper! -Cerberus, Legion Of One

 Now?
 Now Prospero falls. -Leman Russ, Prospero Burns

-Battle Cry - The Space Wolves makes snarls, roars, and "leopard-growls".
+Battle Cry: The Space Wolves makes snarls, roars, and "leopard-growls".

 In Fear to Tread the Blood Angels find ships that tried to flee from Signus Prime that lacked warp-engines, meaning that the people knew they were going to die in space.
-Being Astartes, they're mystified as to why anyone would do that, until the Shipmistress of the Red Tear explains it: whatever was happening in the Signus Cluster was so terrifying that they willingly chose death in the void over being kill by the invaders.
+Being Astartes, they're mystified as to why anyone would do that, until the Shipmistress of the Red Tear explains it: whatever was happening in the Signus Cluster was so terrifying that they willingly chose death in the void over being killed by the invaders.

 Eada Haelfwulf and Ulvurul Heoroth, AKA, Longfang in Prospero Burns.
 Also, Thousand Son Astartes and the daemon bleed from the mouth, well as other orifices, when confronted with powerful marks of aversion and pariahs.

 Cain and Abel: Rather than a single case, it's essentially half a fraternity of Physical Gods becoming the Cain to the other half's Abel.
 There are also specific cases between individual Primarchs.
-Most notably, Perturabo is the Cain to Dorn's Abel; then there's Russ, theloyalist Cain to Magnus's Abel.
+Most notably, Perturabo is the Cain to Dorn's Abel; then there's Russ, the loyalist Cain to Magnus's Abel.

-Compelling Voice - Combined with Trigger Phrase in Prospero Burns.
+Combined with Trigger Phrase in Prospero Burns.
 A daemon could hurt a person with magic if it knew the person's name.
 These names were stolen from Kasper Hawser's mind.

-Conflicting Loyalty - A few marines suffer from this: who first, their Primarch or the Imperium?
+Conflicting Loyalty: A few marines suffer from this: who first, their Primarch or the Imperium?

-Continuity Nod - The authors seem to have a contest as to who can put more of these per-book than the others.
+Continuity Nod: The authors seem to have a contest as to who can put more of these per-book than the others.

 Prospero Burns: We meet a Space Wolf called Bear.
 His arm is destroyed by a daemon during the scouring of Prospero and replaced with an augmetic.
-Shortly thereafter we learn that his name is actually Bjorn; indicating that this is actually Bjorn the Fell-Handed, who would go on to become the most famous Dreadnought and the oldest loyal Space Marine in the 41st millennium.
+Shortly thereafter we learn that his name is actually Bjorn, indicating that this is actually Bjorn the Fell-Handed, who would go on to become the most famous Dreadnought and the oldest loyal Space Marine in the 41st millennium.
 Though becoming a Dreadnought is considered an honor, Bjorn was happy when he only lost an arm instead of being forced to become a Dreadnought.
 Obviously, his luck didn't hold out.

-In the Age of Darkness story "Rules of Engagement", an Ultramarine Captain thinks it will take something far greater than Traitor assault to destroy the beauty of Prandium.
+In the Age of Darkness story "Rules of Engagement", an Ultramarine Captain thinks it will take something far greater than traitor assault to destroy the beauty of Prandium.
 Ironic when you consider it gets eaten by Tyranids.

 In Nemesis Siress Callidus wants to deploy a new Callidus assassin to kill Horus.
 The assassin's name?
 M'shen, the woman who assassinated Konrad Curze.

 Virtually all the major Iron Warriors players in Storm of Iron appear in Angel Exterminatus.
 Only Honsou is missing.
 The last line of the book is a namedrop to him.

 McNeil does one against himself.
 A third of the way through The Outcast Dead we see The Emperor receive the ill-fated psychic warning from Magnus, which leads to the Space Wolves going to Prospero for some smashy-smashy.
 The book says this takes place after the events of Galaxy in Flames and that Terra is already aware of Horus' treachery.
 However, both False Gods and A Thousand Sons (both written by Mc Neil!) explicitly say this happened before the Istvaan III massacre.

 For the more mundane types, Thiel's Electro-magnetic longsword.
 Capable of shearing Word Bearer in two, cutting through star ship hulls and killing daemons more effectively than any ranged weapon

-Cultured Warrior - The Emperor's Children take this to the point of arrogance.
+Cultured Warrior: The Emperor's Children take this to the point of arrogance.
 The Thousand Sons as well—preserving libraries and knowledge (particularly of sorcery, but all subjects are considered important) is a primary goal to the point it brings them into conflict with the Space Wolves, and individual members have hobbies like philosophy and winemaking.
 Horus and his Mournival also fit the bill pre-corruption.

 Kasper Hawser has a twelve minute conversation with Longfang, in his mind, after the latter's death.

-Disproportionate Retribution - The Emperor's rebuke of Lorgar proclaiming him as a God was the cause of his fall to Chaos, but The First Heretic shows just what that rebuke entailed: ordering the Ultramarines to destroy the city of Monarchia, which exemplified the Word Bearers accomplishments, then ordering Lorgar and the entire Word Bearers legion to kneel before the Emperor, Roboute Guilliman, and Malcador the Sigillite in the city's ruins as they re-pledged themselves to the Great Crusade.
+Disproportionate Retribution: The Emperor's rebuke of Lorgar proclaiming him as a God was the cause of his fall to Chaos, but The First Heretic shows just what that rebuke entailed: ordering the Ultramarines to destroy the city of Monarchia, which exemplified the Word Bearers accomplishments, then ordering Lorgar and the entire Word Bearers legion to kneel before the Emperor, Roboute Guilliman, and Malcador the Sigillite in the city's ruins as they re-pledged themselves to the Great Crusade.
 Even the other Primarchs thought it was excessive.
 Is it any wonder that the Word Bearers betrayed the Imperium?